Cognigy/Documentation/docs/en/docs/webchat/v2/overview.md

 - **User Interaction**.
 Users can interact with your Conversational AI system directly through the Webchat widget.
 It provides a graphical chat interface for a smooth user experience.
 - **Customization**.
 Using CSS allows you to match the Webchat's appearance to your website's design.
 You can tweak parameters such as widget colors, fonts, buttons, input/output styles, and even avatars.
 - **Persistent Chat History**.
 Webchat retains chat history, ensuring continuity even during in-app navigation.
 Users can seamlessly continue conversations without losing context.
 - **Easy Embedding**.
-Simple JavaScript embedding allows you to integrate Webchat into your website effortlessly.
+JavaScript embedding allows you to integrate Webchat into your website effortlessly.

 <figure>
   <img class="image-center" src="{{config.site_url}}webchat/images/webchat-v2.png" width="100%" />